 Data processing has changed extensively in the last two decades and attitudes towards data privacy have undergone considerable evolution.
-In response to all these issues, the European Commission proposed a package of proposals in January 2012 - a Regulation and a Directive - to eliminate the current legal fragmentation and provide a modern, consistent and strong legal framework for all data processing activities in the EU for the years to come.
+In response to all these issues, the European Commission had presented a package of proposals to eliminate the current legal fragmentation and provide a modern, consistent and strong legal framework for all data processing activities in the EU for the years to come.